SilensAngelusNex/CS290Assignment1/README.md

 For this section, we decided to create a new scene file called `hierarchicalRotations.scn` where we have an initial 2x2x2 box, which has a 2/3 size child above it rotated 60 degrees, which has its own child modified in the same way, and so on recursively.

 ## Reverberation Effect ##
-It proably would have been simpler to create two scene files with a single box.off mesh of different rcoeffs, but we chose to make a single scene file `reverb.scn` which itself has two separate, but connected rooms.
+It probably would have been simpler to create two scene files with a single box.off mesh of different rcoeffs, but we chose to make a single scene file `reverb.scn` which itself has two separate, but connected rooms.
 In the first room, the walls all have an rcoeff = 1 having sounds that are much more echoy compared to the room with a low rcoeff <= 0.2.

 ## Near vs Far ##
 When the city scale is small sounds are loader compared to when the city is scaled higher.
 More sound is lost